 I just returned from 10 days in the Caribbean, where I was a bridesmaid in a friend’s wedding.
-This wedding felt surreal because the bride and I were together when met her future husband.
+This wedding felt surreal because the bride and I were together when she met her future husband.

 They met three years ago.
 She and I were trekking in the Himalayas.
 My bum knee was slowing me down, so she reached the hut below Annapurna Base Camp several hours before I did.
 By the time I limped into camp, she and a tall, tanned Frenchman were tangled in each others arms.